drew-beamer/WildCart/README.md

 Now, create a file called `.env.local` in the root directory of the project.
 This file currently contains the following variables:

 - `MONGODB_URI`: The URI for the MongoDB database.
 This should be `mongodb://localhost:27017/wildcart` if you are using a local database, and followed the instructions above.
+- `AUTH_SECRET`: A secret key used to sign JWT tokens.
+This can be any string.

+Do the same for `.env.test`

 #### Running the Server